-Every employee at ASU has access to a current copy of the Assurance, Policy, and Guide; these documents are posted on the Office of Research Integrity and Assurance (ORIA) website Animals Research Compliance (asu.edu).
+Every employee at ASU has access to a current copy of the Assurance, Policy, and Guide; these documents are posted on the Office of Research Integrity and Assurance (ORIA) website https://researchcompliance.asu.edu/animals/regulations-and-resources/.
 ASU Policies & Procedures are posted at the same URL.
 This site is available to all investigators and staff who work with animals for teaching and research activities.